 Okay, I know what you’re thinking.
 You just told your prospective client that you can’t tell him how much his home is worth until you’ve seen it in person.
 It was one of the best lines in your Mike Ferry script.
 So why not wait until you get there?
 Simple.
 That homeowner you booked an appointment with might have three other agents coming that afternoon.
 She’s going to have questions ready for you.
 You need to have the answers.

 Step 1 – Assess the Neighborhood

-After landing an appointment from a FSBO or referral, the first step in preparing your comparative market analysis is to asses the neighborhood.
-While you won’t really be able to properly asses the home until you’ve seen it in person, taking a quick look at the neighborhood online will help prepare you for the appointment.
+After landing an appointment from a FSBO or referral, the first step in preparing your comparative market analysis is to assess the neighborhood.
+While you won’t really be able to properly assess the home until you’ve seen it in person, taking a quick look at the neighborhood online will help prepare you for the appointment.